-From 2010 onwards there is not known who will be in charge for the research vessel R/V ARGOS which will be used for five of the six surveys conducted by Sweden.
+.
 The R/V ARGOS is a 61 meters long stern trawler.
-The Institute of Marine Research, IMR, uses R/V ARGOS for conducting the Baltic International Trawl Survey (BITS), Baltic International Acoustic Survey (BIAS) and the International Bottom Trawl Survey (IBTS).
+The Institute of Marine Research, IMR (SLU), uses R/V ARGOS for conducting the Baltic International Trawl Survey (BITS), Baltic International Acoustic Survey (BIAS) and the International Bottom Trawl Survey (IBTS).
+The research vessel R/V ARGOS is, however, out of function due to safety regulations because of occurrence of asbestos insulation and will never be used again for trawl surveys.
+For 2012 Sweden will use DANA for all surveys and a contract is on it's way between Sweden and Denmark which will cover both 2012 and 2013.
 The smaller R/V ASTERIX will be used for conducting the Nephrops TV Survey (see table III.G.1.).